Ten Classroom

 OBSERVATION DRAWING

 Practice works.
-Those that do not draw, do not learn to see very carefully.
+Those that do not draw from observation, do not learn to see very carefully.
 Lowenfeld said they were haptic instead of visual.
 He encouraged them to be expressive instead of realistic in their artwork.
 Competent visual observation did not seem to matter to him.
-However, in the final analysis the children themselves never believe that it does not matter - nor should they.
+However, in the final analysis the children themselves seldom believe that it does not matter - nor should they.
 It would be like saying those who have not naturally learned to read and write on their own are just wired differently, so we should just teach them to talk and sing instead.
 Forget writing and reading.

 I find that children can learn a few good methods and continue to teach themselves observation and drawing.
 This can be enjoyable homework.
 Music teachers know the value of learning skills when children are young and their brains and bodies are still malleable.

-MY Super DBAE DREAM
+MY DREAM

 back to